Luang Say Cruise

-You will spend overnight en route at the charming Luang Say Lodge, which is located at Pakbeng and is a simple, tranquil place to stay.
+You will spend overnight en route at the charming Luang Say Lodge, located at Pakbeng and is a simple, tranquil place to stay.
 Set on the banks of the Mekong in wooden lodge-style rooms you will really get a chance to experience what serene rural river life in Laos is all about.
-It has 11 Lao style bungalows constructed almost entirely from local materials with shutters surrounding each one and is decorated in a simple but extremely comfortable furnishings with twin beds and hot water showers.
-On the huge veranda overlooking the river there is ample space for just relaxing and taking in the view, reading or playing games.
+It has 20 Lao style bungalows constructed almost entirely from local materials with shutters surrounding each one and decorated in simple but comfortable furnishings with en suite bathrooms and hot water showers.
+On the huge veranda overlooking the river there is ample space for relaxing and taking in the view, reading or playing games.
 For those more active there is plenty to do and see with short walks, village visits and trekking which can all be easily arranged.

 Luang Say Lodge has 20 large comfortable wooden bungalows with ceiling fans, mosquito nets, en suite bathrooms with hot showers and wonderful river views.
 These bungalows all connect to the restaurant by wooden walkways.